-Consider the scenario where a prospective resident who is blind makes an accommodation request for her service dog to live in her apartment, even though your property doesn’t allow pets.
+Consider the scenario where a prospective resident who is blind makes an accommodation request for her service dog or assistance animal to live in her apartment, even though your property doesn’t allow pets.
 Are you required to grant this request?
 This week the Grace Hill training tip takes a look at this issue.

 The FHA prohibits discrimination based on disability and requires housing providers to make reasonable accommodations for people with disabilities.